MattiaPerrone123/CNN-autoencoder-feature-extraction/README.md

 - **Geometric features computation**:
   - Computing disc geometry such as disc height, width and orientation
 - **Disc narrowing prediction**:
-  - Predicting disc narrowing by leveraging extracted features and correlating them with patient-specific clinical labels.
+  - Predicting disc narrowing by leveraging latent and geometric features
 - **Feature interpretability**:
   - Analyzing the interpretability of autoencoder latent features by correlating them the extracted geometric features